 If detail is important to you then go for a machine that has a manual milk frother.
-Also, within that you can get really different levels of power that will heat and froth the milk at different speeds.
+Also, within that you can get very different levels of power that will heat and froth the milk at different speeds.

 Stand alone espresso machines